Three Homemade Cough Syrups for Dry Cough

 If you still don’t know the cause of your dry cough despite having seen a doctor, try to think if there’s an emotional factor that might be affecting you.
-Some people express situations in the form of somatic symptoms such as dry cough.
+Some people express situations in the form of somatic symptoms such as a dry cough.

 If that’s your case, these cough syrups will be helpful, but you should also seek out other solutions such as psychotherapy or yoga.